einars/aoc-2022/README.md

 ...but if you still do, you can find the code under src/aoc\_2022 and solve the problems with:

    lein run 2022/6

    lein run

 and run the tests with

-  lein test 2022/6
    lein test